ISISNeutronMuon/SnowSignal/docs/local_dev.md

 ```
 will allow a user to type text and press enter to send it as the payload of a UDP broadcast message.

+> [!caution]
+> 'socat' (and `nc`) do not produce valid UDP checksums in their broadcasts.
+If SnowSignal rebroadcasts a packet from one of these sources it may appear to have an invalid UDP checksum.

 `tcpdump` is used to show a raw dump of received network packets.
 This command line
 ```
 tcpdump -e -i eth0 udp and broadcast -vv -X